modelscope/FunASR/funasr/runtime/docs/SDK_advanced_guide_offline.md

 --io-thread-num: Number of IO threads that the server starts.
 Default is 1.
 --certfile <string>: SSL certificate file.
 Default is ../../../ssl_key/server.crt.
 If you want to close ssl，set 0 --keyfile <string>: SSL key file.
 Default is ../../../ssl_key/server.key.
+--hotwordsfile   Hotword file path, one line for each hot word, the last line should also be newline, if the client provides hot words, then combined with the hot words provided by the client.
+Default is ../../hotwords.txt
 ```

 ### Shutting Down the FunASR Service